Frequently Asked Questions

 The Netherlands is made up of 12 provinces: Drenthe, Flevoland, Friesland, Gelderland, Groningen, Limburg, Noord Brabant, Noord Holland, Zuid Holland, Utrecht, Noord Brabant and Zeeland.

-Notice that ‘Holland’ is the name used in two of the 12 provinces: Noord (North) and Zuid (South) Holland.
+Notice that ‘Holland’ is the name used in two of the 12 provinces: Noord (North) and Zuid (South) Holland and are traditionally the economic and cultural power houses of the country.

 Literally translated Pannenkoek is the Dutch word for Pancake, however this is not anything like the fluffy pancakes that Americans and Canadians know and serve.